 FULL COLOR DOCUMENTS PRINTED IN BLACK AND WHITE

-A: We can take a document designed in full color and print it in black and white without any problems.
+A: You should design that allows you to create your work in CMYK, and use just black (K) color.
+As an alternative, we can take a document designed in full color and print it in black and white without any problems in digital equipment.
+If that multicolor document prints in offset, chances are that you will get shades of gray that were not expected.
 You should know that in doing so, we need to convert each color into a different shade of gray.
 And we do so with automated software.
 It usually happens that some colors that look vibrant get transformed into darker shades of gray, thus creating darker images with some loss of contrast when compared to the original colorful image.
 In short: it can be done but you risk losing some quality